CouncilofLorien/counciloflorien.github.io/docs/emended/medm-emended.md

 These Emended Rules provide the original published text with emendations from errata and official clarifications.
 Such emendations are annotated.
 The rules also include corrections to minor typographical, grammatical, clerical, and typesetting issues in the original text.
 Such corrections are not marked or annotated.
 Any correction beyond a minor issue would be annotated.

+[^crf-minion-characters]: Minion characters are not affected by cards that target agents.
+See [CRF, Rulings by Term, Minion Characters](/original/rulings/crf-15/#minion-characters)
 [^crf-terms-agent]: See [CRF 15, Rulings by Term, Agents](/original/rulings/crf-15/#agent).
 [^medm-errata-play-creatures]: _Rules Erratum_: An agent may tap to play creatures at a site if the company is moving to the site.
 See [CRF 15, Rulings by Term, Agents](/original/rulings/crf-15/#agent).
 [^rulings-monday-12-6-97]: See [CRF, Delayed Rulings / Rulings Monday, Rulings Effective 12/6/97](/original/rulings/crf-15/#rulings-effective-12697)